 In this scene, the water was extremely choppy from the wind in the late afternoon on a blustery November day.
 The 30 second exposure brought out some reflection of the mountain in Bow Lake.

 I hope these tips help you capture stunning reflections in your local scenery and in your travels.
-If you’re looking to purchase filters for creative effects including long exposures, my go to filters are from Breakthrough Photography *.
+If you’re looking to purchase filters for creative effects including long exposures, my go to filters are from Maven Filters *.
 They are great quality and do not add a color cast.

 Kristen Ryan is an award winning and published landscape and fine art photographer and educator residing in the Midwest suburbs of Chicago.
 All images are available for purchase in the Fine Art Store or by request.
 Kristen leads ladies landscape photography retreats in the TetonsChicago, and the Canadian Rockies, offers private mentoring and teaches an online landscape photography workshop, The World Around You.